CMS27/CMS27.github.io/research/index.md

 **"Local Bank Specialization and SMEs Access to Credit"** <span style="color: gray;"> with [Anne Duquerroy](https://sites.google.com/site/anneduquerroy/),  [Jean-Stéphane Mésonnier](http://jsmeson.pagesperso-orange.fr/) and [Daniel Paravisini](https://sites.google.com/site/paravisinidaniel/home).</span>

+<span style="color: gray;"> **Abstract** : We explore the role of the local industry specialization of bank branches as a new factor shaping the supply of credit to small firms.
+Using a very rich dataset that covers almost all bank-firm relationships in France, we compute a measure of the industrial specialization of bank branches.
+We first document that bank branch specialization is a common phenomenon, while different branches of the same bank generally exhibit different industrial specializations.
+We then investigate the effect of the specialization of a bank branch on the volume of credit granted to its clients.
+For identification, we exploit bank branch closings, followed by a transfer of the local client firms to another nearby branch of the same bank.
+Consistently with previous studies, we observe a significant drop in the supply of credit to small borrowers around the date of the closing.
+However, the effect of the closing almost doubles when the firm's account is transferred from a branch which was specialized in lending to its industry to a new, non-specialized, branch of the same bank. </span>

 <a href="mailto:clement.mazet@sciencespo.fr" class = "btn btn-outline-success btn-sm" role = "button"> Slides on demand </a>

 **"Aggregate Implications of Credit Relationship Flows: A Tale of Two Margins"** <span style="color: gray;"> with [Yasser Boualam](http://www.yasserboualam.com/).</span>